Nazaré, Portugal: History and legend

 The Sanctuary of Our Lady of Nazaré in Portugal.

 The earliest settlements were in Pederneira and in Sítio, above the beach.
-They provided the inhabitants with refuge against raids by Viking and, later, French, English and Dutch pirates, that lasted until as late as the beginning of the 19th century.
-In fact, only in the 19th century, with the gradual end of maritime piracy, was it possible for the people to start occupying the Praia which is today considered the town center.
+They provided the inhabitants with refuge against raids by Viking and, later, French, English and Dutch pirates that lasted until as late as the beginning of the 19th century.
+In fact, only in the 19th century, with the gradual end of maritime piracy, was it possible for the people to start occupying the Praia, which is today considered the town center.

-According to the Legend of Nazaré, the town derives its name from a small wooden statue of the Virgin Mary, brought from Nazareth, Holy Land, to a monastery near the city of Mérida, Spain, by a monk in the 4th century.
+According to the Legend of Nazaré, the town derives its name from a small wooden statue of the Virgin Mary, brought from Nazareth, in the Holy Land, to a monastery near the city of Mérida, Spain, by a monk in the 4th century.
 The statue was brought to its current location in 711 by another monk, Romano, accompanied by Roderic, the last Visigoth king of today's Portugal.
-After their arrival at the seaside they decided to become hermits.
-Romano lived and died in a small natural grotto, on top of a cliff above the sea.
-After his death and according to his wishes, the king buried him in the grotto.
+After their arrival at the seaside, they became hermits.
+Romano lived and died in a small natural grotto on top of a cliff above the sea.
+After his death, according to his wishes, the king buried him in the grotto.
 Roderic left the statue of the Black Madonna in the grotto on an altar.